 - For Fluffy and Fido: There is a boarding kennel near the main entrance.
 The kennel is for day boarding only, and they charge a daily fee.

-- If you need to keep your medication in a refrigerator, take it to First Aid.
+- If you need to keep your medication in a refrigerator: Take it to First Aid.

-- If you have any food issues including special diets and food allergies, don't worry and guess what's safe.
+- If you have any food issues including special diets and food allergies: Don't worry and guess what's safe.
 If you ask someone, you can usually speak to a chef who can help you get what you need.

-- If you need visual assistance, you can get audio description devices, Braille guides and audio tours at Guest Relations.
+- If you need visual assistance: You can get audio description devices, Braille guides and audio tours at Guest Relations.

-- For cognitive disabilities, lots of services are available, including attraction guides that describe special effects, flashing lights and loud noises.
+- For cognitive disabilities: Lots of services are available, including attraction guides that describe special effects, flashing lights and loud noises.

 How Guest Relations Can Help

 The Disney Guest Relations desk is near the entrance to each park.
 It's called City Hall in Disneyland and Chamber of Commerce in California Adventure.
 Consult your map or just ask a Cast Member if you can't find it.
-Things they can help you with include
+Things they can help you with include:

-- Making restaurant reservations
+- Restaurant reservations

-- Getting park information
+- Park information

-- Getting foreign language brochures
+- Foreign language brochures

-Tips That Are Out of Date or Wrong
+Tips That Are out of Date or Wrong

 - Have you seen the tip that says you can get a free pickle by asking the cast member how their day has been?
 I’ve seen it making the rounds on Pinterest, and it’s apparently been a hoax from the beginning.